cheepo2109/average-cpu/readme.md

 # How to run

-There's 2 way you can run this project (I prefer first one)
+There's 2 ways you can run this project (I prefer first one)

 **Manually**
 1. Install dependencies in each folder separately \